gerbera/gerbera/doc/scripting.rst

 How It Works
 ~~~~~~~~~~~~

-This section will give you some overview on how virtual objects work and on how they are related to scripting.
+This section will give you some overview on how virtual objects related to scripting.
+For more details see :ref:`Layout <layout>`.

 ..
 Note::